 Amazon Halo Tracker Privacy and other Settings

 This is an essential section for fine-tuning your Halo experience.
 Users concerned about privacy issues related to the Halo Fitness tracker should find enough features to mitigate their worries.

 The Settings tab in the Halo lab clearly shows you how much battery percentage remains.

 The following important section is Data & Privacy for your health data.

-If you decide on using the body scan feature to keep track of your body fat percentage, you can save the scans to Amazon cloud or completely delete the body data using the options provided in this section.
+If you decide on using the body scan feature to keep track of your body fat percentage, you can save the scans to the Amazon cloud or completely delete the body data using the options provided in this section.

 There is also an ‘Account linking’ section under Data & privacy where you can link your Halo account with Weight Watchers or other available apps.

 This is also where users can connect with their health care providers to share their EMR records in the future.

 Block out Microphone Access on Amazon Halo

 If you decide that you do not want to use the Tone Analysis feature for privacy reasons, you can also block the microphone.

 To restrict Halo’s access to your microphone.